 A concern should be nested at the level where it is most relevant.
 It can belong to the project as a whole or to a specific unit.

-In this example, both our project and the first episode have a docs
+In this example, both our project and the first episode have a docs and assets folder.
+These folders have different contexts and should be kept separate.

 Single unit or repeating unit